-- Participates in coordination of annual Summer Program.
+- Participates in coordination of division events (e.g. Annual Summer Program).

 - Attends conferences and promotes awareness of division.

-- Certificate in Life Skills, Social Work or a related/relevant field from a recognized post-secondary institution.
-May consider numerous, up-to-date training courses from the Justice Institute that specialize in child and youth development or child abuse and neglect as substitute.
+- Diploma in Life Skills, Social Services or relevant field from a recognized post-secondary institution.
+May consider numerous, up-to date training courses from the Justice Institute that specialize in child and youth development or child abuse and neglect as substitute for Bachelor’s degree.